fcerbell/fcerbell.github.io/_posts/en/2017-04-07-PlayingWithRedisAndGeoQueries.md

 ### Primary indices

-Having data is fine, but I want to wuery the data, and to search them for a flight or an airport.
+Having data is fine, but I want to query the data, and to search them for a flight or an airport.
 So, I need some indices.
 Even if it would be possible to use the (evil) `key` command to get all the airport, airlines or route keys, I preferred to